gabriellegall/chess_com_bi/README.md

 ### Code
 - the two Python scripts to fetch data from the API and evaluate moves using Stockfish could be improved with more modular functions, facilitating debugging and reading.
 - those two scripts could be complemented with more unit tests, using pytest.
 - alternatively, the script `bq_load_player_games.py` could be replaced with the [DLT library, supporting chess.com and BigQuery](https://dlthub.com/docs/dlt-ecosystem/destinations/bigquery).
+This solution, however, requires to set-up a billing account for BigQuery.

 ### Data architecture
 - To support near real-time updates, I could adjust the data architecture and host a PostgresSQL database instead of BigQuery.
 With columnar storage, partitioning, indexing, and incremental updates, Postgres could replace BigQuery for reasonably large datasets (<20GB).